 Type: Non-profit Organization

-Purpose: SHAREE’s purpose is to promote and protect Minority and Dalit human rights in Bangladesh
+Purpose: SHAREE’s purpose is to promoting & protecting Marginalized and disadvantage community human rights in Bangladesh

 Headquarters: House-11 (1st Floor), Road-4, Dhanmondi R/A, Dhaka-1205, Bangladesh

 Key people: Ms. Preo Bala Biswas (General Secretary & Executive Director (ex-officio)

 SHAREE works for local governance issues and with municipalities to facilitate empowerment of them and to help them get access to various government facilities and services.
 SHAREE also works for long on children’s education, cutting child slavery etc. Other important work it does includes promoting and protecting their human rights.
 SHAREE also works for promoting good governance, gender development, climate change adaptation and disaster management.
 However, its main focus is to help the minority and Dalit women to establish their human rights and live in dignity with the mainstream society being free from poverty, injustice, discrimination and violence.

 SHAREE’s programme and project interventions are aimed at empowering minority communities, esp.
 Dalit women living in different pockets of Bangladesh, prepare their children for education, organising women and youth in clubs for safe-guarding their rights, educate them, as well as, community movers and/or leaders on different minority rights, help them receiving different development inputs and services for human development, leadership skills and self-reliance.
 SHAREE runs various action, advocacy and lobby activities at local, national and international levels for the promotion of minority rights.
 In this process, SHAREE helps formation of their institution building for self-reliance, power and sustainability.

 1. Cobbler living in the uncertainty (2002-2003 Research study by Priya Saha and Rathidra Nath Paul)